su8code/ethioclicks-javaapp/README.md

 * [References and Sites Used](#setup)

 ## General info
-This project is simple to show how installer program is created.
+This project is simple to show how installer program is created. here we used Inno setup compiler program InnoSetup is an open source compiler to create installers on windows.
+It is free and provides a rich feature set.
+You can create professional looking installers for the end user.
+In this article we will explain you the basic concepts and steps involved in creating a simple setup of your C# Project.

+### Creating the installer using Inno Setup involves the following two steps:
+* Create Inno Script file
+* Compile the Script file
 ## Technologies
 Project is created with:
 * Mysql Server V5.6  for the Database